chneau/dotfiles/README.md

 Where basically:
 - hide HEAD logging (for confort)
 - say to the browser to NOT CACHE anything (else chrome load from cache ~"exponentially")
+- auto inject livejs :)

+But.
+Using https://github.com/lepture/python-livereload is simpler: `pip install livereload`